 Well, it’s not a secret that many employees kill time in the cafeteria.
 Twist those timings and extend the duration so that employees do not have to hide to do such things.
-A freer workforce has more mental clarity and less instances of false guilt traps.
+A freer workforce has more mental clarity and fewer instances of false guilt traps.

 4. Welcome Wellness

 Health should reflect on the face and body.
-Not many organizations have fully harnessed the power of it, but nothing is as effective as discussing health.
+Not many organizations have fully harnessed its power of it, but nothing is as effective as discussing health.
 Wellness retreats can be challenging for some companies, even though those retreats are the best way to bring in the transformation.